 We try to respond to all submissions, letter, feedback and inquiry promptly, but feel free to check back if you do not hear from us in a reasonable amount of time.

 The general editor of being human is John Beck.
-An oversight committee of the society's General Council includes Ann Finucane and Joan Treadaway, from the Eastern and Western Regional Councils respectively, and Administrative Director of the society Marian Léon.
-Editor of the Rudolf Steiner Library newsletter Fred Dennehy and Rudolf Steiner Library director Judith Soleil are associate editors and members of an editorial support committee whose members include:
+An oversight committee of the society's General Council includes Joan Treadaway and Linda Evans, from the Western and Eastern Regional Councils respectively, and Administrative Director of the society Marian Léon.
+Editor of the Rudolf Steiner Library newsletter Fred Dennehy and Elaine Upton are associate editors and members of an editorial support committee whose members include:

 The first issue of being human celebrates the 150th anniversary of the birth of Rudolf Steiner, on February 27, 1861.